ibm-messaging/mq-ansible/CONTRIBUTING.md

 ### 5. Create a Pull Request

 Before creating a Pull Request, ensure you have read the [IBM Contributor License Agreement](CLA.md).
+By creating a PR, you certify that:
+1. You certify that your contribution is licensed under Apache Licence Version 2.0, The MIT License, or any BSD License.
+2. Your certify that your contribution does not result in IBM MQ proprietary code being statically or dynamically linked to Ansible runtime.

 Then, you are ready to make a pull request to the original repository.
 You should navigate to your forked repository and press the _New pull request_ button.